SpeltIncorrectyl/lets-hack-leicester-group-8/brainstorming.md

 * Allow people to request to create a QR code for an area.

 * Incentives to make people actually scan and give constructive feedback, or just make poster pretty.
+* Annoymous and seamless is best, quick to do.

 ## QR Code Idea